 Destination: Simple Life

 Who?: Writer, homesteader, homemaker, creative spirit let loose

-With these nine words, I knew who I wanted to be, where my journey would take me, and got a fair idea of what I would encounter while shifting to a simple life.
+With these ten words, I knew who I wanted to be, where my journey would take me, and got a fair idea of what I would encounter while shifting to a simple life.